gph82/mdciao/README.rst

  * There's many other TODOs spread throughout the code
  * The way uniprot or PDB codes are transformed to relative and/or absolute filenames to check if they exist locally should be unified across all lookup functions, like GPCR_finder, PDB_finder and/or the different LabelerConsensus objects, possibly by dropping optargs like 'local_path' or 'format'.
  * Some closely related methods could/should be integrated into each other by generalising a bit, but sometimes the generalisation is unnecessarily complicated to code (or I simply forget that the closely related method already exists) and re-code (and test!) for a slightly different scenario (though I try to hard to avoid it).
 E.g. there's several methods for computing, reporting, and saving contact frequencies and contact-matrices, or different methods to assign residue idxs to fragments, depending on particual the goal of the assignment, like find_parent_list, in_what_(N)_fragments, or assign_fragments.
 Still, I opted for more smaller methods, which are individually easier to maintain, but that could simply be a `questionable choice <https://en.wikipedia.org/wiki/Technical_debt>`_.
+ * The 'dictionary unifying' methods could be preplaced with pandas.DataFrame.merge/join

 System Requirements
 ===================